Bhakti Charu Swami: Career

 The Ujjain ISKCON temple under the direction of Bhakti Charu Swami feeds more than 23,000 school children per day.
 To facilitate this feeding project, Bhakti Charu Swami built a 6,000 sq. ft.
 (560 m2) industrial kitchen.
 He was the Chairman of Annamrita Foundation, ISKCON's midday meals programme, which fed 1.7 million children across India.

 He has also established a department in Ujjain which produces decorated altars, murtis and deity dresses for devotees and ISKCON temples all over the world.

 In 2013, he oversaw the development of a new ISKCON temple in Panihati (West Bengal) – a holy place in the Gaudiya Vaishnava tradition, the home of Raghava Pandit and the place of Lord Nityananda's Flattened Rice (Chida Dahi) Festival.

 In 2014, he established Arogya Niketan, a traditional Ayurvedic health clinic in Ujjain.

 In the same year, he joined Artha Forum and began delivering keynote speeches globally on spirituality to business leaders.

 He found and established I-Foundation, a Hindu charity organisation in the United Kingdom.

 In 2016, Bhakti Charu Swami wrote a memoir, "Ocean of Mercy – A Search Fulfilled", which is a recollection of his interactions with Srila Prabhupada.
 This book describes how he developed his love and dedication for Srila Prabhupada.

 On 17 November 2016, the Institute of International Social Development – New York, an NGO in Special Consultative Status with the Economic and Social Council (ECOSOC) of the United Nations awarded an accolade to Bhakti Charu Swami, for his work with ISKCON.

-He had recently started a new project called 'Veda Foundation and Cow Sanctuary' which is situated in Deland, Florida, and stretches across an expanse of 120 acres.
-His mission there is to propagate the Vedic culture and wisdom more simply in the West through setting in motion farm communities and visual media.
+He had started a new project called 'Veda Foundation and Cow Sanctuary' which is situated in Deland, Florida, and stretches across an expanse of 120 acres.
+His mission there was to propagate the Vedic culture and wisdom more simply in the West through setting in motion farm communities and visual media.

 Death

 Bhakti Charu Swami tested positive for COVID-19 during the COVID-19 pandemic in Florida and a few days later, he died on the 4th of July 2020, at the age of 74.

+Following his departure, various leaders in ISKCON expressed heartfelt condolences.
+HH Jayapataka Maharaj stated the departure of HH Bhakti Charu Swami to be a great loss for ISKCON, and the Executive Committee of ISKCON's Governing Body Commission published a long statement describing Bhakti Charu Swami's contribution to ISKCON and his service in Srila Prabhupada's mission.